-This Management's Discussion and Analysis ("MD&A") of the Financial Condition and Results of the Operations of Avant Brands Inc. (formerly GTEC Holdings Ltd.) ("Avant" or the "Company") is for the period ended February 28, 2022.
-This MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements (the "Financial Statements") for the period ended February 28, 2022 and February 28, 2021 together with the notes thereto and the audited annual consolidated financial statements of the Company for the years ended November 30, 2021 and 2020 together with the notes thereto.
-The Company's Financial Statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+This Management's Discussion and Analysis ("MD&A") of the Financial Condition and Results of the Operations of Avant Brands Inc. (formerly GTEC Holdings Ltd.) ("Avant" or the "Company") is for the period ended May 31, 2022.
+This MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements (the "Financial Statements") for the periods ended May 31, 2022 and May 31 2021, together with the notes thereto and the audited annual consolidated financial statements of the Company for the years ended November 30, 2021 and 2020, together with the notes thereto.
+The Company's Financial Statements are prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.